yas-sim/openvino_auto_benchmark/README.md

 This program allows the users to specify variable parameters in the OpenVINO benchmark_app, and run benchmark with all combinations of the given parameters automatically.
 The program will generate the report file in the CSV format with coded date and time file name ('`result_DDmm-HHMMSS.csv`').
 You can analyze or visualize the benchmark result with MS Excel or same kind of spread sheet applications.

+**The program is just a kind of front-end for the OpenVINO official benchmark_app.**
+This program is utilizing the benchmark_app as the benchmark core logic.
+So the performance result measured by this progam must be consistent with the one measured by the benchmark_app.
+Also, the command line parameters and its meaning are totally compatible with the benchmark_app.

 ### Requirements
 - OpenVINO 2022.1 or higher